k1lly0u/Oxide.Ext.RustEdit/README.md

 * Creates spawn handlers for all loot containers placed in the editor without a loot profile so they respawn/refresh loot at default rates
 * Creates spawn handlers for all resource entities placed in the editor so manually placed resources will respawn
 * Creates spawn handlers for all junk piles placed in the editor so manually placed junk piles will respawn
+* Creates spawn handlers for NPC Spawners placed in the editor
+* Creates spawn handlers for vehicles placed in the editor
 * Populates custom vending machines using the vending profile associated with them in the editor
 * Overrides OceanPatrolPath generation with a custom path created in the editor
 * Creates and manages custom APC paths created in the editor
 * Fixes the spawn point prefab and ensures players will only spawn on them
 * Fixes the rotation of the excavator arm on map placed excavator monuments that have been rotated
+* Ensures desk keycard spawners actually respawn keycards
+* Disables damage and decay on all editor placed entities
+* Prevents deployable entities from killing themselves
 * Updates itself automatically

 **Chat Commands**